 - Test Strategy – Create a test strategy based on project requirements and schedules.

 - Early testing to eliminate defects at an early stage reduces the bug fixing cost and time.

 - Executing tests with appropriate techniques (manually or by using test execution tools) and documenting testing failures.

 - Analyze the Defects and identify the root cause.

-- Report defects to software developers by Recording software defects with bug tracking system (e.g Bugzilla, mantis, QA Touch, etc)
+- Report defects to software developers by recording software defects with a bug-tracking system. (e.g Bugzilla, mantis, QA Touch, etc.)

-- Inform the test progress against schedules to the management
+- Inform the test progress against a schedule of the quality management.

-- Conduct different test techniques and report issues and follow-up on the status of the issues
+- Conduct different test procedures, report issues, and follow up on the status of the issues.

-- Collaborate with the development team to assess or diagnose problems and suggest possible solutions.
+- Collaborate with the software testing team to assess or diagnose problems and suggest possible solutions.

 - Monitor and analyze the performance using tools for efficient and problem-free operations.